bridgetegan/hashicorp-activity3/multiple-choice-question.md

 ---
 ```

+A developer needs to write Terraform code that requires input from a local file named `id_rsa.pub`.
 Terraform has several built-in commands for reading files: `file`, `filebase64`, `fileexists`, and `templatefile`.
-A developer needs to read some input from a local file called `id_rsa.pub` that resides in the same directory as the configuration used to import the file’s contents as a string.
-Which built-in Terraform command should the developer use based on this input?
+Which built-in Terraform command should the developer use?